+The district currently does not have a human sexuality curriculum.
 In accordance with state law, a parent may:

-- \Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials. - \Remove his or her child from any part of the human sexuality instruction without academic, disciplinary, or other penalties. - \Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
-(See the campus principal for details.) - \Use the district's grievance procedure concerning a complaint.
-See Complaints and Concerns All Grade levels and FNG (LOCAL).
+- Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials. - Remove his or her child from any part of the human sexuality instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
+(See the campus principal for details.) - Use the district's grievance procedure concerning a complaint.
+See Complaints and Concerns (All Grade Levels) on page 45 and FNG(LOCAL).